PX4/PX4-user_guide/en/getting_started/rc_transmitter_receiver.md

 ## How do RC Systems Work?

 An *RC system* has a ground-based *remote control unit* that is used by the operator to command the vehicle.
-This remote has physical controls that can be used to specify vehicle movement (e.g. speed, direction, throttle, yaw, pitch, roll, etc.) and to enable autopilot [flight modes](../flight_modes/README.md) (e.g. takeoff, land, return to land, mission etc.).
+The remote has physical controls that can be used to specify vehicle movement (e.g. speed, direction, throttle, yaw, pitch, roll, etc.) and to enable autopilot [flight modes](../flight_modes/README.md) (e.g. takeoff, land, return to land, mission etc.).
 On *telemetry-enabled* RC systems, the remote control unit can also receive and display information from the vehicle (e.g. battery level, flight mode).

 ![Taranis X9D Transmitter](../../images/frsky_taranis_x9d_transmitter.jpg)